hexparrot/catjot/README.md

 `jot` : display all notes created in the present working directory (pwd)

-`jot -ac "some info"` : Add context to last-written note
+`jot -ac "some context"` : Add context to last-written note

-`|jot -ac` : Piped content written as context for last-written note
+`|jot -ac` : Piped content appended as context for last-written note

 `jot -ap "/var/log"` : Change pwd of last-written note

-`|jot -acp /var` : Piped content (single string, no spaces) written as context, plus provided pwd for last-written note
+`|jot -acp /var` : Piped content appended as context, provided pwd amends last-written note

-`jot -at "strays friendly"` : Add an additional tag to the last-written note
+`jot -at "tabby friendly"` : Add one or more single-word tags to the last-written note

-`|jot -act healthy` : Piped content (single string, no spaces) written as context, plus provided tag for last-written note
+`|jot -act healthy` : Piped content written as context, provided tag amends last-written note

-`jot -at ~inventory` : Subtract a tag matching a word preceded by a tilde `~`
+`jot -at ~inventory` : Subtract a tag from last-written note by preceding the word with a tilde `~`

 ### Homenotes

-Some notes have very little connection to the path they are written in, and this is where homenotes acts as a catch-all.
-Catjot uses a shortcut for homenotes to help facilitate easy saving and recalling for path-agnostic notes:
+Some notes have very little relevance to the path they are written in.
+Homenotes serve as a catch-all for these notes and allow effortless recall.

 ```
 $ echo $PWD